Helping people and institutions regain orientation when work gets complex.

 At the organizational level, it appears as conflicting strategies, incentives pulling in opposite directions, symbolic commitments without structural support, and decisions pushed downward instead of resolved.

-This work helps you clarify:
+This work helps surface:

 (examined through the leader’s role in the system)